 Read more about sicklepod at the University of Tennessee Extension and the University of Florida.

-When thinking about growing the most competitive forage you can to help with weed control- ask yourself these questions to start:
+When thinking about growing the most competitive forage you can to help with weed control- ask yourself these questions to start:- Have you taken a soil sample in the last three years?

 - If you have taken a soil sample recently, did you apply lime and fertilizer per those recommendations?